TerriaJS/workshops/foss4g-auckland-2023/build-your-own-terriamap/run-locally.md

 yarn gulp watch
 ```

-`yarn gulp` simply runs `gulp`, so you can use that directly if you prefer (run `npm install -g gulp-cli` to install it globally).

-The full set of `gulp` tasks can be found on the [Development Environment](../contributing/development-environment.md#terriamap-gulp-tasks) page.
+The full set of `gulp` tasks can be found on the [Development Environment](https://docs.terria.io/guide/contributing/development-environment.md#terriamap-gulp-tasks) page.

 ### Running TerriaMap